ddhogan/ddhogan.github.io/_posts/2018-08-18-scope_and_hoisting_of_variables_functions_and_this_in_javascript.markdown

 };
 ~~~

-How `this` fits into this
+# How `this` fits into this
 -------------------------

 A related topic, which I will discuss as it relates to scope and hoisting, is `this`.
-Gordon Zhu created a nice [cheatsheet](https://github.com/gordonmzhu/cheatsheet-js) which summarizes the corresponding lesson in his curriculum on [Watch & Code](https://watchandcode.com/).
+Gordon Zhu created a nice [cheatsheet](https://github.com/gordonmzhu/cheatsheet-js) which summarizes the corresponding lesson in his *life-changing* curriculum on [Watch & Code](https://watchandcode.com/).
 Essentially `this` is scope dependent.
 If it's called within a regular function or just out in the wild, `this` points to `window`.
 If you're in a function being called as a method, `this` points to the object being acted upon (whatever's just to the left of the dot).